-Welcome to the 2021-2022 NCAA Women’s Hockey Pairwise Calculator!
+Welcome to the 2018-2019 NCAA Women’s Hockey Pairwise Calculator!
 Using this tool, you can play around with the results of this year’s women’s college hockey season and see its effect on the Pairwise Rankings.
-BC Interruption is currently the only place on the internet with accurate NCAA Women’s Hockey Pairwise Rankings.

 When it’s conference tournament time, check back here to find our annual Tournament Predictor: You’ll be able to enter your predicted results for the conference tournaments in an easy-to-use bracket setup and see the resulting Pairwise Rankings.
-You can see the 2020 version here.
+You can see last year’s version here.

 Simple instructions to get you started: